jerry81/natural-language/english/index.md

 parvenu - person who has suddenly acquired wealth

+Pasquinade - a satire in a public place

 patronymic - from name of father

 perambulate - to traverse

 pertinaciously - resolute

+phrenology - theory that mental faculties and character traits deterimned by configurations of skull

 plebeian - of the common people